okfn/okfn.github.com/blog/_posts/2016-07-18-comma-chameleon.md

 username: dfowler
 ---

-Having had the awesome opportunity to co-organize csv,conf,v2 this past May, a few of us from Open Knowledge International got the chance to travel to Berlin and sit in on a range of fascinating talks on the current state-of-the-art on wrangling messy data.
+Having co-organized csv,conf,v2 this past May, a few of us from Open Knowledge International had the awesome opportunity to travel to Berlin and sit in on a range of fascinating talks on the current state-of-the-art on wrangling messy data.
 One such talk was given by Stuart Harrison of the **Open Data Institute** (ODI) who presented on tool he is developing called Comma Chameleon.
 Comma Chameleon is a desktop CSV editor with *validation magic* &#127775;.

 ![Stuart Harrison](/img/posts/comma-chameleon-small.jpg)